-Beyoncé, Jennifer Lopez & More Attend Kobe & Gianna Bryant Memorial
+Beyoncé, Jennifer Lopez & More Attend Kobe & Gianna Bryant's Memorial

 Fans and loved ones gathered at the Los Angeles Staples Center on Monday to honor the late Lakers legend Kobe Bryant and his 13-year-old daughter Gianna Bryant with a celebration of life service.

 The date—February 24, 2020—was truly significant.
 Two was the number on Gianna's basketball jersey and 24 was the number on Kobe's jersey.
-The number 20 represented the number of years Kobe played for the Lakers and the number of years he was with his wife Vanessa Bryant.
+The number 20 represented both the number of years Kobe played for the Lakers and the number of years he was with his wife Vanessa Bryant.

-Attendees arrived at the Los Angeles Staples Center—often referred to as "the house that Kobe built"—in their Lakers attire and were given booklets featuring photos of the Bryant family.
+Many attendees arrived at the Los Angeles Staples Center—often referred to as "the house that Kobe built"—in their Lakers attire and were given booklets featuring photos of the Bryant family.

-Many athletes and celebrities attended the public memorial, as well.
-Beyoncé performed and Jimmy Kimmel gave a moving speech.
+Several athletes and celebrities attended the public memorial, as well.
+Beyoncé, Alicia Keys and Christina Aguilera performed and Jimmy Kimmel, Shaquille O'Neal and Michael Jordan gave moving speeches.
 Friends and family members attended the celebration of life, as well.
-At one point, Vanessa paid tribute to Kobe and Gianna in an touching speech.
+At one point, Vanessa paid tribute to Kobe and Gianna in a touching speech.

+"The outpouring of love and support that my family has felt from around the world has been so uplifting," she said at one point.
+"Thank you so much for all your prayers."

 To see more attendees, see the gallery below.